Closed city

+A closed city or closed town is a settlement where travel or residency restrictions are applied.
+Historically, the construction of closed cities became increasingly common in the Soviet Union during the Cold War.
+Since the dissolution of the Soviet Union in 1991, they remain widespread in Russia and some of the other post-Soviet countries.
+In modern Russia, closed cities are designated as "closed administrative–territorial formations".

 Structure and operations

-Sometimes closed cities may only be represented on classified maps that are not available to the general public.
-In some cases there may be no road signs or directions to closed cities, and they are usually omitted from railroad time tables and bus routes.
+Closed cities are sometimes represented only on classified maps that are not available to the general public.

-Sometimes closed cities may be indicated obliquely as a nearby insignificant village, with the name of the stop serving the closed city made equivocal or misleading.
+Sometimes, closed cities are indicated obliquely as a nearby insignificant village, with the name of the stop serving the closed city made equivocal or misleading.
 For mail delivery, a closed city is usually named as the nearest large city and a special postcode, for example, Arzamas‑16, Chelyabinsk‑65.
-The actual settlement can be rather distant from its namesakes; for instance, Sarov, designated Arzamas-16, is in the federal republic of Mordovia, whereas Arzamas is in the Nizhny Novgorod Oblast (roughly 75 km away).
+The actual settlement can be rather distant from its namesakes; for instance, Sarov, designated Arzamas-16, is in the federal republic of Mordovia, whereas Arzamas is in Nizhny Novgorod Oblast (roughly 75 km away).
 People not living in a closed city were subject to document checks and security checkpoints, and explicit permission was required for them to visit.
 To relocate to a closed city, one would need security clearance by the organization running it, such as the KGB in Soviet closed cities.